cstohlmann/oea-insights-module/readme.md

  </p>

 ## Problem Statement
 As education systems continuously progress to digital learning methods, it is significant to collect and unify SIS information with understanding of M365 application interactions.
 This "usage" data can be combined with other data sources (such as Microsoft Education Teams Insights), to get a real time view of student use of applications.
-This can also be combined with Graph Reports API Teams/M365 data collection of Microsoft application activities, to produce even richer visualizations and understanding of which application activities/interactions are deemed as valuable.
+This can also be combined with Graph Reports API Teams/M365 data collection of Microsoft application activities, to produce even richer visualizations and knowledge of which application activities and interactions are deemed as valuable.

 Microsoft Insights data can be used for a variety of education purposes, including:
  - School and district dashboards for education leaders to identify variability in student application interactions correlating to grades.